t6x/reaver-wps-fork-t6x/README.md

 	wash -i mon0
 ```

-A detailed description of the options with  concrete syntax examples can de found in [Craig Heffner's wash readme](https://github.com/t6x/reaver-wps-fork-t6x/blob/master/docs/README.WASH).
+A detailed description of the options with  concrete syntax examples can be found in [Craig Heffner's wash readme](https://github.com/t6x/reaver-wps-fork-t6x/blob/master/docs/README.WASH).
 About the new options:
 ## -a  //  --all
 The option `-a` of Wash will list all access points, including those without WPS enabled.
 ## -j  //  --json
 The extended WPS information (serial, model...) from the AP probe answer will be printed in the terminal (in json format)

-Notice that wash can be now used in pipe!
-For more informations about all this news features read the wiki article [Everything about the new options from wash](https://github.com/t6x/reaver-wps-fork-t6x/wiki/Everything-about-the-new-options-from-wash)
+Notice that wash output can be piped into other commands.
+For more information see the wiki article [Everything about the new options from wash](https://github.com/t6x/reaver-wps-fork-t6x/wiki/Everything-about-the-new-options-from-wash)

 # Acknowledgements